alecmuffett/drafts-not-complete-not-tested-do-not-use/production-ubuntu-onion-server.md

 * text marked *"verbatim"* should be carefully typed/pasted exactly as seen on screen
   * generally it is for purposes of security or for later auto-editing
 * code that can be pasted is marked `# PASTE`
+  * if you are (rightly) worried about pasting from a web browser, git-clone the document and use that.

 ----
 ## THIS DOCUMENT IS INCOMPLETE AND HAS NOT BEEN REVIEWED